winitzki/scall/tutorial/programming_dhall.md

 let y : MyOptional Text = (MyOptional Text).MyNone
 ```

-The built-in `Optional` type is equivalent but less verbose.
+The built-in `Optional` type is a less verbose equivalent of this code.
 Instead of `(MyOptional Text).MyNone` one writes `None Text`.
 Instead of `(MyOptional Natural).MySome 123` one writes `Some 123`.
 (The type parameter `Natural` is determined automatically by Dhall.)